jmcerda/bin/README.md

 # bin

-A collection of common scripts for the REQ dev team.
+A collection of common scripts for the dev team.
+Can be dangerous.

 #### Scripts